Knife legislation: United Kingdom

 The United Kingdom is a political union of four different countries, with three distinct (different) legal jurisdictions (England and Wales, Scotland and Northern Ireland).
 As such, the law related to the purchasing and possessing weapons (such as knives) varies depending on which part of the UK a person resides in.
+Overall, the UK has some of the strictest knife legislation in the world.

 In general, knife crime is one of the leading causes of violent crime in the UK, with 50,510 knife-related offences recorded in England and Wales in the year ending March 2024.
 Statistics for knife-related crime have increased by 78% (in England and Wales) over the past 10 years, as per statistics recorded by the Office for National Statistics (ONS).

 A 2019 survey of 2,000 UK parents showed that 72% were worried their child could become a victim of knife crime with one in 13 saying they know of a youngster who has been a victim directly.

 Details on legislation (per jurisdiction) can be found in the table below: